MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-preview.md

 Depending on your country or region, the trial includes the languages and functionality that your country or region requires.
 For more information, see [Changing Language and Locale](about-locale-language.md).

 In [!INCLUDE[prod_short](includes/prod_short.md)], some things will be familiar to you, and other things might be unfamiliar.
-When you first sign in to the demonstration company, you get access to a Getting Started page with links to videos that can help you get started.
-For more information, see [Getting Started with [!INCLUDE[prod_long](includes/prod_long.md)]](product-get-started.md).
+When you first sign in to the demonstration company, you get access to a Get Started page with links to assisted setup guides that can help you get started.
+For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).

 If you encounter difficulties, the [Frequently Asked Questions](across-faq.md) page can help you answer some of your questions.
 If you are unable to sign up for the trial, the [Troubleshooting Self-Service Sign-Up](ui-troubleshoot-self-signup.md) page can help.
 You can also contact a [partner](across-faq.md#findpartner) and ask them to create a free trial or a different type of preview of [!INCLUDE[prod_short](includes/prod_short.md)] for you.